chingu-voyages/voyage-project-tier1-restaurantsim/README.md

 - Payment Processing

-  - [ ] Users must be able to add credit to their account.
+  - [ ] Users should be able to add credit to their account and view their balance.
   - [ ] Payments should only be processed if the user has sufficient credit.
   - [ ] The application should provide feedback to the user on successful or unsuccessful payment attempts.